 - Kefir (2 cups): The star of the recipe, lending its tangy flavor and probiotics.
 If unavailable, buttermilk or plain yogurt can work as substitutes.

-- Egg (1): Adds structure and helps bind the ingredients together.
-For an egg-free version, use a flaxseed egg.
+- Egg (1): Provides structure and binds the ingredients.
+For an egg-free alternative, substitute with a flaxseed egg.

-- Unsweetened cocoa powder (3 tbsp): Adds a subtle chocolate flavor.
+- Unsweetened cocoa powder (3 tbsp): Enhances the recipe with a rich, subtle chocolate flavor..
 Use 4 tbsp for a richer taste.

 - Baking soda (1 tsp): Reacts with kefir to create a light, fluffy texture.
 Ensure your baking soda is fresh.

 - Sunflower or canola oil (½ cup): Keeps the cake moist.
-You can use melted butter for a richer flavor.
+Use melted butter for a deeper, richer flavor.

 For the chocolate glaze: